-Federal Statistical Resources on the Web (1 hour) This workshop introduces selected federal agency statistical resources on the Web (e.g., the 2000 Census).
+Federal Statistical Resources (1 hour) This workshop introduces selected federal agency statistical resources on the Web (e.g., the 2000 Census).

 Find Better Information, Get Better Grades (1 hour) Learn how to find reliable and useful information for your projects.

-Government Information Resources on the Web (1 hour) This workshop introduces federal government Web resources (e.g, various databases and web sites) and search strategies.
+Government Information Resources (1 hour) This workshop introduces federal government Web resources (e.g, various databases and web sites) and search strategies.